 Where can I find a list of user agents for web scraping?

-Effective scrapers in 2025 will implement all of the following techniques:
+Successful web scrapers typically implement the following techniques:

 - Rotate recent, realistic user agents: Use up-to-date browser strings from popular browsers